davidbuffkin/chessengine/README.md

 To run an interactive game with the engine, use
 >python game.py -d [difficulty] -g

 or omit the `-g` for a CLI.
+Difficulty greater than 4 will take longer than you wish to run.
 Note with graphics, you still need to type moves in the CLI; there is no interactive GUI support as of yet.

 There is more to come!
 I will be implementing some of the practices outlined <a href=http://www.frayn.net/beowulf/theory.html#transposition>here</a>.